softwareconstruction240/softwareconstruction/instruction/inheritance/inheritance.md

 }
 ```

-Like interfaces, the name of the abstract class, can be used to represent the subclass when passed to functions that expect the abstract class.
+Like interfaces, the name of the abstract class can be used to represent the subclass when passed to functions that expect the abstract class.
 In the following code, we create an object of the type `PrefixAlphabetIterator` and then pass it to a function that expects the abstract class `AlphabetIterator`.

 ```java
 public static void main(String[] args) {